 In this guide, we’ll talk about what and where The Cobbler in Scotland is.
 Then, we’ll look at the route map and give a brief trail description before discussing how to get there, where to stay and other great hikes to do in the area.

 To see footage of The Cobbler hike in Scotland, please watch our 2 Phenomenal Loch Lomond Hikes YouTube production.
-For your convenience, when you press play below, the video will start exactly at the section showing the hike.
-Although, feel free to watch more for some West Highlands inspiration.

 For more incredible hikes in Scotland, why not explore Ben Nevis, Bidean Nam Bian and the Ring of Steall in the West Highlands.
 Otherwise, read our 2 Phenomenal Loch Lomond Hikes in 1 Epic Day post, where we give an overview of how to squeeze two excellent walks into one epic day of hiking.